• Skip to primary navigation

 What makes an Ambrosia apple stand out from all other apples?
 It's not just its name that sets it apart; it's also its appearance.
 The skin of an Ambrosia apple is a delicate pink color, with white with a hint of pink.

-This makes it quite pleasing to the eye, especially when compared to other varieties of apples which are generally shades of green or red.
+This makes it quite pleasing to the eye, especially when compared to other apples, which are generally shades of green or red.

 2. Baldwin Apples